Hong Kong–United States relations: Edward Snowden

 The Edward Snowden incident in 2013 had been a diplomatic crisis between Hong Kong and United States.
 On May 20, 2013, Edward Snowden, a former Central Intelligence Agency (CIA) employee, arrived in Hong Kong.
 He leaked classified information from the National Security Agency (NSA) in Hong Kong in early June.
 Snowden disclosed that "the United States government has committed a tremendous number of crimes against Hong Kong.
 The PRC as well," going on to identify Chinese Internet Protocol addresses that the NSA monitored and stating that the NSA collected text-message data for Hong Kong residents.
 On June 22, U.S. officials revoked his passport.
 On June 23, Snowden boarded a commercial flight to Moscow.

 The incidence had proven to be a rare diplomatic conflict between Hong Kong and the United States.
-The United States has extradition treaties with more than 100 countries, excluding People's Republic of China and Republic of China but including Hong Kong, due to Hong Kong's autonomy in developing relations with foreign nations in a broad range of appropriate fields.
-Snowden, however, had not been detained by Hong Kong as requested by the United States.
+At the time, the United States had an active extradition treaty with Hong Kong, Snowden, however, had not been detained by Hong Kong as requested by the United States.
 Hong Kong authorities said that it was because the United States' extradition request had not fully complied with Hong Kong law, and there was no legal basis to prevent Snowden from leaving.
 On June 24, U.S. State Department spokesman Patrick Ventrell said "we're just not buying that this was a technical decision by a Hong Kong immigration official.
 This was a deliberate choice by the government to release a fugitive despite a valid arrest warrant ... though the Privacy Act prohibits me from talking about Mr. Snowden's passport specifically, I can say that the Hong Kong authorities were well aware of our interest in Mr. Snowden and had plenty of time to prohibit his travel."